loosolab/UROPA/docs_rst/index.rst

 ===================================
 UROPA is a command line based tool intended for genomic region annotation.
 Different target features can be prioritized with multiple integrated queries based on a configuration file.
-Queries are sensitive for feature type, distance, strand specificity, feature attributes (eg.
+Queries are sensitive for feature type, distance, strand specificity, feature attributes (e.g.
 “protein\_coding”) or the anchor position relative to the feature.
 UROPA can incorporate reference annotation files (GTF) from different sources, like Gencode, Ensembl, or RefSeq, as well as custom reference files